alexandertrefz/essence/packages/website/optimisations.md

 a call is kept and evaluated; only the last Statement of a body is ever considered, because a Return anywhere else is control flow as well as an answer.

-Two more things ride with this pass, because both are about what a Statement can say that an Expression can not:
+One more thing rides with this pass, because it is about what a Statement can say that an Expression can not:

 **A compiled Union dispatch that holds operands is lifted too.**
 `compile-union-dispatch` evaluates the receiver and the shared Arguments once,